rclone/rclone/vfs/vfs.md

 0-100M, 100M-300M, 300M-700M, 700M-1200M, 1200M-1700M and so on.

 Setting `--vfs-read-chunk-size` to `0` or "off" disables chunked reading.

+The chunks will not be buffered in memory.

+#### `--vfs-read-chunk-streams` > 0

+Rclone read `--vfs-read-chunk-streams` chunks of size `--vfs-read-chunk-size` in parallel.
+The size for each read will stay constant.

 ### VFS Performance